YixiongDing/UniMelb-Study-Materials/Distributed System/2017 Final Exam/2017 Final Exam.md

 ##### (e) Thin-client
 A thin client architecture runs the entire application on the server and uses the client only for user I/O and control.
 The client does not install any applications.
 This makes managing the client easy but it means more network bandwidth and latency requirements which may cause some applications to be ineffective (such as video editing).
  <img src="thin_clients.png" alt="550" width="550">

+#### Q.3.
+[5 marks] In the first project, a minimum connection time interval was used, whereby connections from a given IP address were only allowed to continue if there had been no connection within the last connection time interval.
+What purpose does this serve?
+What drawbacks or weaknesses does it have?
+Is there a better way to achieve the same functionality?
+If yes, explain, if no give a reason.

+#### Answer:
+The connection time interval served the purposes of trying to prevent a single client (more specifically a single IP address) being able to flood the server with spurious requests, e.g. creating huge numbers of files and exhausting memory.
+It does have the draw back that legitimate requests may be throttled, including requests from other servers that are query relays.
+The same functionality could be pushed to the network layer, e.g. handled at the router, and this be more effective at preventing the server from becomming overloaded.